 Squirrel Collection Database

 The Squirrel Collection Database (#squirreldatabase) is a database of objects, photos, and videos containing squirrel imagery gifted to me primarily from 2007 to the present day.
 One entry, however, is dated from almost a decade earlier.
-When my grandmother died she bequeathed me a vintage 1970’s Chalkware squirrel-shaped coin bank.
-Little did I know then, that this tchotchke would be a harbinger of collaboration and the squirrels to come.
+When my grandmother died in 1998, she bequeathed me a vintage 1970’s Chalkware squirrel-shaped coin bank.
+Little did I know then, a whole decade prior, that this tchotchke would be a harbinger of collaboration and the squirrels to come.

-My artistic practise includes portraits of hybrid-human squirrels which I have self-coined Squirrealism.
+In part, my artistic research practice documents my alliance to squirrels through artwork – thus, Squirrealism was born.
+Squirrealism developed into a method of art-making that channels conceptual and material connections between the species.
 These artworks have inadvertently affected the general public’s desire to collaborate with me.
-Hundreds of squirrel tchotchkes and digital imagery (links, memes and news stories) have been sent to me by snail mail, email, and direct message (Facebook, Twitter, and Instagram).
-As part of my art practise, I am cataloguing these squirrel artifacts into a MySQL database using an open-source, user contributed installation profile by CollectionAccess.
+As a result, hundreds of squirrel-themed objects and digital imagery (links, memes and news stories) have been sent to me by snail mail, email, and direct message (Facebook, Twitter, and Instagram).
+As part of my art practise, I am cataloguing these squirrel artifacts into a MySQL database using an open-source, user contributed installation profile by CollectiveAccess.
 Read more below.

-Additionally, after being gifted a squirrel artifact (or sometimes a fantastic digital meme), I photograph the item and post it to Instagram @carollyneyardley using the search words: #squirreldatabase
+Additionally, after being gifted a squirrel artifact, I photograph the object and post it to Instagram @carollyneyardley using the search words: #squirreldatabase

 My project began with deciding on the best open-source software that would fit my needs, which is to catalogue many physical objects in order to box them up for storage and still be able to access the images and text descriptions (and throw away yellow sticky notes).
 I tossed around the idea of entering the data into an .xlsx – Excel workbook or .numbers – Apple’s iWork office suite, but decided that I might lose some data or some may need to be re-inputted during import into an online software solution.
 Time-wise it made sense to enter the data directly into the chosen online software with existing category configurations.